Phone-GWP-group

 For starters, it is often not as simple as replacing one material with another.
 Whilst corrugated cardboard can be engineered to provide very high levels of transit protection, it takes an experienced and knowledgeable designer to do so.

-Besides this, some products are simply so fragile or valuable that they require the absolute highest levels of protection (which is what foam, or some other plastic materials, can provide).
-In these cases, the costs of any damage caused during transit would far outweigh any additional costs incurred by the new packaging tax.
+Besides this, some products are so fragile or valuable that they require the absolute highest levels of protection (which foam or other plastic materials can provide).
+In these cases, the costs of any damage incurred during transit would far outweigh any additional costs from the new packaging tax.

-Regardless of this, moving to paper-based packaging is not only one of the best ways to mitigate any cost increases, but to also significantly improve the sustainability of your packaging too.
+Regardless, moving to paper-based packaging is not only one of the best ways to mitigate cost increases but also to significantly improve the sustainability of your packaging.

-Returnable transit packaging (such as Correx totes and Euro containers) will be subject to the new tax, as they will be part of the supply chain.
+Returnable transit packaging (such as Correx totes and Euro containers) will be subject to the new tax because it is part of the supply chain.
 Which makes it seem like an odd inclusion in a guide about avoiding the plastic packaging tax.

-However, if your business uses a lot of single trip packaging within your supply chains, then switching to reusable packaging could be a way to reduce the ongoing impact of this.
+However, if your business uses a lot of single-trip packaging in your supply chain, switching to reusable packaging could help reduce the ongoing impact.

-This is because, due to their ongoing reuse, any additional costs imposed by the tax will be spread over a long time period (with the longevity of these products ensuring low “lifetime” costs, which the tax would do little to impact).
+This is because, due to their ongoing reuse, any additional costs imposed by the tax will spread over a long period (the longevity of these products ensures low “lifetime” costs, which the tax would have little impact on).

 returnable packaging